smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 To start a conversation (general or issue-specific), an OEM must first select which application they wish to discuss.
 Similarly, an app developer must first select which OEM they would like to talk with.

 #### General App Chat
-App developers and granted OEMs to be able to partake in general discussion with each other about an app through "Chat".
+App developers and OEMs are able to partake in general discussion with each other about an app through "Chat".

 ![app-chat-oem][app-chat-oem]
 > From an OEM's perspective